jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 #### Quality Toggle for Video Files

-In the event that a streaming technology like HLS or DASH cannot be used, listing video files of different qualities will enable a quality selection menu in the player control bar.
+In the event that a streaming technology like HLS or DASH cannot be used, listing video files of different qualities will enable a quality selection settings submenu in the player.
 Compared to other streaming methods, it has the following drawbacks:

 * No automatic switching, based on bandwidth or download speed
 * Changing qualities may cause playback stuttering